0Iexandr/GitHomeworkFixErrors/homework.md

 What is the Git History log?

-It lets you see into the future
+It shows a list of all the commits made to a repository

 ## Question 13